ucdavisdatalab/guide_reproducible_research/chapters/02_primary_practices.md

 and for code.

-For more practical examples, we can consider this example project:
 #### File and Directory Names

-Choose filenames that are human-readable, machine-readable, and have a meaningful order when sorted alphabetically.
-The UC Davis Library [Research Data Managment Guide][rdm-guide-filenaming] has a good overview of the basic principles to consider when naming files and directories.
+*Choose filenames that are human-readable, machine-readable, and have a meaningful order when sorted alphabetically.*

+The UC Davis Library [Research Data
+Managment Guide][rdm-guide-filenaming] provides an overview of these basic principles and how to apply them when naming your files and directories.

 [rdm-guide-filenaming]: https://guides.library.ucdavis.edu/data-management/file-naming

-For more practical examples, we can consider this example project:
+For example, consider this project:
 ```{image} /images/AmandaUnorganizedProject.jpg
 :alt: A diagram showing an unorganized directory structure for Amanda's Research Project.
 :width: 600px